jhucsf/fall2023/assign/assign05.md

 credit.
 Failure to transmit a response to a synchronous message will cause the client to hang.

-In the receiver loop, you must terminate the loop and tear down the client thread if any message transmission fails, or if a valid `quit` message is received.
+In the receiver loop, you must terminate the loop and tear down the client thread if any message transmission fails.
 For the sender loop, you must terminate the loop and tear down the client thread if any message fails to send, as there is no other way to detect a client disconnect.
 Be sure that you clean up any datastructures and entries specific to the client before terminating the thread to prevent